 Thank-you for getting on board with this important safety initiative!
 Once you go through the process of granting FAA Wings a few times it is much easier.
 What a wonderful gift for a successful pilot to assure future success and safety.
-FAA Wings is a continuous educational process to objective standards.
-It has been proven to increase pilot safety.
+FAA Wings is a continuous educational process utilizing objective FAA criteria.
+Pilots enrolled int he Wings program are statistically safer!

-First, some things many CFIs seem unaware of: Any level of Wings granted also “counts” as a Flight Review for the pilot!
+Any level of Wings granted also “counts” as a Flight Review for the pilot!
+Pilots get insurance discounts, and CFI gets less liability!

-Second, there is no mandatory time for each fight syllabus (it does not have to be an hour duration) If you can accomplish all the maneuvers to the FAA standards of three separate syllabi in only an hour, they all can be entered as complete and a pilot can earn their Wings.
+If you can accomplish all the maneuvers to the FAA standards of three separate syllabi in only an hour, they all can be entered as “complete” and a pilot can earn their Wings.

 Add the e-mail your applicant uses (or just added) on the FAA Wings website and click “search”.